 This is just one part of the onboarding process…

 …you can further create an impact by customizing the invitation links with your branding.
 SocialPilot allows you to add your logo and brand colors making the tool look like a part of your agency business, developed exclusively for you.

-Team Management: I’ve briefly discussed team manement features of SocialPilot above but I’d like to discuss one more feature where SocialPilot allows you to give selective access to social inbox and analytics so you can delegate some of these tasks to your team, if you want so.
+Team Management: I’ve briefly discussed team management features of SocialPilot above but I’d like to discuss one more feature where SocialPilot allows you to give selective access to social inbox and analytics so you can delegate some of these tasks to your social media team, if you want so.

 3) Social Listening & Inbox With SocialPilot

 SocialPilot has social listening features that allows you to get access to comments, messages and posts made on your Facebook pages, all in one platform.